kubeslice/.github/profile/README.md

 # Can I start using KubeSlice?

 Yes!
-We have several organizations currently running KubeSlice in their test & lab environments.
+We have several organizations currently running KubeSlice.
 We would love for you to try it out and [provide feedback](#woman_technologist-this-sounds-awesome-and-i-want-to-help).

 :notebook:
 An enterprise edition of KubeSlice is also available.
 Please feel free to contact sales@avesha.io for more information on the enterprise edition.